EFForTS-B10/EFForTS-LGraf/README.md

 | 2.1 | Define the field size distribution for the field establishment procedure. |
 | 2.2 | Instead of defining a soecific mean value for the field size distribution, you can use the field-size-percentage slider to calculate the mean depending on the mean value of the household area distribution. |
 | 2.3 | The field shape factor allows you to define if fields should be mostly quadratic (value = 1) or narrow (values &gt; 1 and values &lt; 1) |
 | 2.4 | Select a set of field establishment strategies.
 Four strategies are currently implemented.
 Pred-defined combinations of these strategies can also be selected using parameters of 2.5.
 A household will try to establish a field under the current strategy for a specified number of tries (as defined in 2.6).
-If a household does not succeed with the current strategy, it will switch to the next strategy in numeric order (e.g. if all strategies are available and the current strategy is s1.homebase, it will switch to s2.fields).
+If a household does not succeed with the current strategy, it will switch to the next strategy in numeric order (e.g. if all strategies are available and the current strategy is s1.homebase, it will switch to s2.fields).<ul>
-  * s1.homebase - Households will search for empty cells around their homebase to establish fields
+  <li>s1.homebase - Households will search for empty cells around their homebase to establish fields</li>
-  * s2.fields - Households will search for empty cells around already established fields to establish new fields
+  <li>s2.fields - Households will search for empty cells around already established fields to establish new fields</li>
-  * s3.nearby - Households will search for empty cells in an gradually increasing radius around their homebase
+  <li>s3.nearby - Households will search for empty cells in an gradually increasing radius around their homebase</li>
-  * s4.avoid - Households will search for empty cells around their homebase, that are only surrounded by empty cells |
+  <li>s4.avoid - Households will search for empty cells around their homebase, that are only surrounded by empty cells</li></ul> |
 | 3.1 | Optionally, define names for up to five different crop types |
 | 3.2 | Define fractions of each cropt type.
 The sum of these fractions must add up to one |
 | 3.3 | Optionally, for each crop type define the fraction of households that only culativates this crop type.
 For example, if specialization of crop type 1 is set to 1, each household which cultivates crop type 1, will only cultviate this land-use type (these fractions are only used, if 3.5) land-use-types is set to "household-level-specialization") |